 Variables

 The independent variables in this study would be conversation (and other applicable group dynamics), as they are the elements which will be influencing the dependent variables, worldview change and lifestyle transformation (see Figure 2).
+In accordance with the research hypothesis, worldview change will be directly influenced by conversations, and lifestyle transformation will be indirectly influenced by conversation, occurring as a secondary outcome after worldview change takes place.

 The diagram in Figure 3 below demonstrates how these variables fit into the process of transformation that was suggested in my research hypothesis.
 In my primary data collection, I was specifically looking for evidence that worldview change and lifestyle transformation occur as a result of transformational conversations taking place in a community group setting.